-A defining feature of the East Helena landscape, the estimated 16 million-ton pile of slag occupies almost half of the ASARCO smelter property.
-There will never be sufficient funds to remove this pile of slag – the stony, black by-product of more than a century of smelting.
-But the Custodial Trust is committed to pursuing options for recycling the slag, eliminating the erosion of slag into Prickly Pear Creek, and evaluating how slag may be contributing to groundwater contamination.
+The East Helena landscape is dominated by the estimated 16-million-ton pile of slag that occupies almost half of the former ASARCO smelter property.
+Slag is the stony, black by-product of smelting, which occurred for more than a century at the East Helena Site.
+The Montana Environmental Custodial Trust (the Custodial Trust) has been pursuing options for repurposing the slag and continually evaluates how slag contributes to groundwater contamination.

 The slag has reprocessing value for secondary metals recovery, and the Custodial Trust has been actively discussing alternatives with interested parties.
 In late 2020, Montana Environmental Trust Group (METG), Trustee of the Montana Environmental Custodial Trust, announced that it has entered into an agreement with Metallica Commodities Corp., an international metals trader based in White Plains, NY.
 Metallica will remove and transport 2 million tons of unfumed slag which has recoverable zinc.
 The slag will be crushed and loaded onto trains, transported by rail to the Port of Longview, Washington, and placed on ships for delivery to one of the world’s largest zinc smelting facilities, located in South Korea.

 Montana Rail Link began construction work on a new rail siding in late 2020.
 Slag shipment is expected to begin April 2021, with 20,000 tons of slag removed per month, increasing to 30,000 tons monthly during the 5-year project.
 Once Metallica has completed removing the unfumed slag, the Custodial Trust will proceed with regrading the remaining slag and installing a vegetative cap over the pile to prevent arsenic and selenium from leaching into the groundwater.
 This is the final remedy for groundwater at the Site, as proposed in the Corrective Measures Study (CMS).